fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/docker-outside-of-docker/README.md

 ---

-_Note: This file was auto-ge
+_Note: This file was auto-generated from the [devcontainer-template.json](https://github.com/devcontainers/templates/blob/main/src/docker-outside-of-docker/devcontainer-template.json).
+Add additional notes to a `NOTES.md`._